-To support the Walloon Region's energy transition and meet the expectations of its customers and stakeholders, ORES has developed transition veryone supporting Making the customer relationship the springboard for energy transition for everyone
+To support the Walloon Region's energy transition and meet the expectations of its customers and stakeholders, ORES has developed

 AN AMBITIOUS, COMPLEMENTARY THREE-PRONGED STRATEGY

 Based on three strategic priorities, it should enable considerable resources to be mobilised efficiently, with the aim of continuing and expanding the upgrading of networks and IT tools.
 This strategy is essential to guarantee quality of supply and service in a context of energy transition and increasingly complex customer need.